RVAILab/webapp-starter-kit/README.md

 ## Authentication with Clerk

 This project uses [Clerk](https://clerk.com/) for user authentication and identity management.
+A basic implementation of login/logout and profile menu is added to the layout file.
+You'll likely want to customize this furhter.

 ### Features